 About

-With a background in blue-chip art consultancy and curation, Alexandra acts as a creative guide for many clients, helping to shape visions beyond the edges of the frame.
-Whether working on her personal artwork, the portrait of a celebrated visionary, a cookbook with international distribution, an interior for an editorial client or architect, or product for a celebrated consumer brand, Alexandra brings a powerful, sophisticated sense of humanity to her work.
-Her work tells engaging stories—of people, of places, of things—with nuance and lyricism.
-She possesses an unrelenting curiosity and has a deep respect for creative work and process, all of which is reflected in the projects she takes on.
-For high-level commercial collaborations, she often acts as conceptual creative, bringing a thoughtful approach and unique perspective to every project, assembling teams of top creatives and curating as needed from her vast network of relationships to envision and execute concept with both intellect and skill.
+With a background in blue-chip art consultancy and curation, Alexandra acts as a creative curator for many clients, helping to shape visions beyond the edges of the frame.
+Whether working on a complex and conceptual ad campaign, her personal artwork for exhibition, the portrait of an accomplished visionary, a cookbook with international distribution, an interior for an editorial client or architect, or product for a celebrated consumer brand, Alexandra brings a powerful, sophisticated sense of humanity to her work.

 Portrait by Kristin Gladney.